dmbreitenbach/wp-post-data-retriever/README.md

 # wp-post-date-retriever
 Gets post dates from WordPress REST API and saves to CSV.

 This script was created to GET **post publication** and **last modified dates** for WordPress websites with the [REST API](https://developer.wordpress.org/rest-api/) enabled.
 This is particularly useful for websites where the post dates are not published in the URL or HTML.
-Even if posts dates are accessible through other means, using the API with this script will be more efficient and more respectful than cawling and scraping.
+Even if posts dates are accessible through other means, using the API with this script will be more efficient and more respectful than crawling and scraping.

 ## Use cases
 Post dates are useful for a variety of content strategy and SEO application, especially when combined with analytics: